omer-re/Ad-matay/README.md

   - Cons: Requires direct USB connection from the RPI to the TV, which might limit us, especially if using a usb camera which also requires considering were to place the camera and RPI.

-# Setup
-Please refer to `set_up` dir and create your virtual env.
-I'd rather use conda, but a venv should do as well.
-I have added the packages (`apt instal...`) list of my device as well, as I ran into some errors while creating it.
-If your env isn't working, consider installing my packages as well.